Oncology Massage Certification and Training Program Information

 An oncology massage program prepares individuals to treat cancer patients with massage bodywork.
 Upon completion, individuals may take the certification exam.
 Programs may be available as either certification programs or training programs, both of which typically require students to have completed a massage therapy program, and even hold certification as a massage therapist, before enrolling.
-These programs can focus on both the homeopathic benefits of massage, as well as the technical understanding of cancer treatment, such as chemotherapy and surgical procedures.
+A practicum or clinical experience is included in the programs.

 Certification Program in Oncology Massage

 The chief purpose behind an oncology massage certification program is to teach individuals methods of massage treatment for medical purposes.
 Oncology massage therapists work exclusively with cancer patients.
 This program emphasizes the use of massage bodywork to ease the psychological and physical effects of cancer treatment.
 Significance is placed upon safety in this program, as well as ethical issues involved in working with cancer patients.

 Prior to applying to a certification program, some schools require individuals to complete rudimentary courses, such as lymph drainage, Eastern medicine, foundations of oncology massage and certification preparation.
 Schools may also require applicants complete a certified massage therapist program.
 In addition to this, completion of a foundational training course recognized by the Society for Oncology Massage may also be required.

 A certification program in oncology massage may involve massage basics, as well as a clinical practicum.
 Topics covered may include: